Instelce/PixelArenaSite/README.md

 # PixelArenaSite
-Site and APIof the Pixel Arena Game
+Site and API of the Pixel Arena Game